 In May 2011, the FASB issued guidance that amends certain accounting and disclosure requirements related to fair value measurements.
 This guidance is effective for interim and annual reporting periods beginning after December 15, 2011.
-We are currently evaluating the guidance and have not yet determined the impact the adoption will have on our condensed consolidated financial statements.
+We do not expect the adoption will have a material impact on our financial position, results of operations or cash flows.